Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: A guided tour of working with

 \subsection{Working with Reification}

-MPG and MetaGPML enable reification as the second type of metadata on property graphs.
-A \substructure{} of an MPG can be reified as a node, thereby making it a first class citizen.
-This flexibility allows for partial relationship reification, which can be useful for privacy preservation.
-The model also permits a node to reify its own properties alongside other data objects.
-In Figure \ref{fig:MPG_figure}, we represent the statement ``Rose assigned Lee as a reviewer on 5th November 2024'' using a node that induces a \substructure{} containing node $n_1$, relevant properties, and outgoing \constant{review} edges.
+\MPG{} and \MGPML{} enable reification as the second type of metadata on property graphs.
+A \substructure{} of an MPG can be reified as a node, thereby making it a first-class citizen.
+This enables annotating part of the graph by assigning properties and labels to a node that reifies that part.
+It is worth mentioning that the part of the graph that is being reified may or may not be a proper graph, which means that a node can reify some data objects without their assigned relationships in the graph, e.g., a set of specific properties or relationships, can be reified without the nodes they are associated with.

+In Figure \ref{fig:MPG_figure}, we represent the statement ``Rose assigned Lee as a reviewer on 5th November 2024'' using node $n_4$ that induces a \substructure{} containing node $n_1$, some relevant properties, and outgoing \constant{review} edges.
 Query $Q_5$ retrieves the name of the person who assigns a reviewer:

-\begin{query}{$Q_5$: Who assigned Lee as a reviewer and when?}{MPGQ} MATCH (x:Person)-[:assigns]-> (y::(z:Person)-[:reviews]->()) WHERE z.Name = "Lee" RETURN z.Name AS "reviewer name", y.Date AS "Date", x.Name AS "Assigning editor" \end{query} Note that in the \texttt{MATCH} clause we have a graph pattern embedded in a node pattern, to denote a query to be executed on the sub-structure reified by the node which is bound to variable \texttt{y}. \singlebox{Result table of $Q_5$}{
+\begin{query}{$Q_5$: Who assigned Lee as a reviewer and when?}{MPGQ} MATCH (x:Person)-[:assigns]-> (y::(z:Person)-[:reviews]->()) WHERE z.Name = "Lee" RETURN z.Name AS "reviewer name", y.Date AS "Date", x.Name AS "Assigning editor" \end{query} Note that in the \syntaxFont{MATCH} clause we have a graph pattern embedded in a node pattern, to denote a query to be executed on the sub-structure reified by the node which is bound to variable \syntaxFont{y}. \singlebox{Result table of $Q_5$}{

 }